 \section{Introduction}

-Control of high-dimensional dynamical systems presents fundamental computational challenges in modern engineering.
-Systems arising from spatial discretization of partial differential equations, large-scale mechanical assemblies, or networked dynamics often exhibit state dimensions ranging from thousands to billions of degrees of freedom.
-Model-based control methodologies such as Model Predictive Control (MPC) \citep{rawlings2017model}, feedback linearization \citep{isidori1995nonlinear}, and optimal control \citep{kirk2004optimal} require repeated online evaluation of system dynamics, becoming computationally intractable for large-scale systems.
-A single time-step integration for systems with millions of states may require sub-second to multi-second computation times, while real-time control demands update rates spanning tens to thousands of Hertz, creating an insurmountable computational gap.
+Controlling high-dimensional dynamical systems remains a fundamental computational challenge.
+Systems arising from the spatial discretization of PDEs, large-scale mechanical assemblies, or networked dynamics routinely involve state dimensions ranging from thousands to millions.
+Model-based control methods—including MPC \citep{rawlings2017model}, feedback linearization \citep{isidori1995nonlinear}, and optimal control \citep{kirk2004optimal}—require repeated evaluations of the governing dynamics and become computationally intensive at these scales.